gurrampavan55/weatherfetch/README.md

 **Do not share your API key publicly.**

 ---
-Made with HTML, CSS, and JavaScript...
+Made with HTML, CSS, and JavaScript..